synology-community/terraform-provider-synology/docs/resources/container_project.md

 subcategory: "Container"
 description: |-
   A Docker Compose project for the Container Manager Synology API.
+  Note: Synology creates a shared folder for each project.
+The shared folder is created in the /projects directory by default.
+The shared folder is named after the project name.
+The shared folder is used to store the project files and data.
+The shared folder is mounted to the /volume1/projects directory on the Synology NAS.
 ---

 # Container: Project (Resource)

 A Docker Compose project for the Container Manager Synology API.

+> **Note:** Synology creates a shared folder for each project.
+The shared folder is created in the `/projects` directory by default.
+The shared folder is named after the project name.
+The shared folder is used to store the project files and data.
+The shared folder is mounted to the `/volume1/projects` directory on the Synology NAS.

 ## Example Usage